 Are there any costs?

-What will be the project or challenge I’ll be working on?
+What is the project or idea I’ll be working on?

 Dates & times

 Our courses currently run for approximately 16 weeks 9.15 – 2.45 pm on a Thursday or a Friday – please check the individual course.
 Individuals and groups decide how much they do outside of the course, though most groups plan some evening or weekend events.
 For dates please check the upcoming courses listed above.

 Do I need to attend every week?

 You should aim to attend every week, but we understand that sometimes you may not be able to.

 The course runs from the Edventure Hub, Park Hill Drive, Frome BA11 2LE.
 The Edventure Hub was one of our first Start-up projects.
 It’s a community co-working space full of activity, maker spaces, plants and much more.
 Feel free to drop in during a weekday and take a look – we’ll happily show you around.
 Unfortunately, access to the Hub is by a flight of stairs.